nmpowell/carbon-intensity-forecast-tracking/README.md

 The carbon intensity of electricity is a measure of the CO2 emissions produced per kilowatt hour of electricity consumed.
 Units, including forecast values, are usually gCO2/kWh.

 - The JSON format isn't great for parsing and plotting, and the files are huge.
-So here they're wrangled (`wrangle.py`) into CSV.
+So here they're wrangled (`wrangle.py`) to CSV.

 ### Dates and times